-To answer the question lets first start with some history.
+To answer the question let’s first start with some history.
 The discipline of coaching has actually been around since the 19th century and was first introduced at Oxford University where the term ‘coach’ was used to describe a tutor who was ‘carrying’ a student through their exams.
 Later on, coaching found its way to the sports arena in order to assist athletes in enhancing their performance.
 Since the mid 90’s, the discipline of coaching has known a significant growth, with the profession tripling in the past 10 years alone.

 70% improved work performance

-61% Improved Business management
+61% Improved business management

 80% Improved self-confidence

-73% Improved relationship
+73% Improved relationships

-Additionally, 86% of companies said they made their investment back from coaching, and 96% clients said they would repeat the process if given the opportunity!
+Additionally, 86% of companies said they made their investment back from coaching, and 96% of clients said they would repeat the process if given the opportunity!

 So now that we know that coaching works, the next and most important question is: what can coaching do for you?
-To answer this, we should first consider the moments when one would enjoy the benefits of coaching.
+To answer this, we should first consider the scenarios when one would enjoy the benefits of executive coaching.
 Throughout life and its many challenges, we all face uncertainties and doubts and the questions we ask ourselves will differ depending on where we stand.
 They may look a little (or a lot) like this: